 Congratulations!
 You finally completed the buying process and now you own your house.
 But you better not get super excited and relaxed in your new home.
-There are still many tasks to do before you move in.
+The excitement of owning a new property is undoubtedly overwhelming, but there are some essential tasks to tackle to ensure a smooth transition into your new home.
+Here’s a guide on the first things to do after buying a house in the vibrant city of Toronto.

 Now it’s time to customize your new house based on your personal needs, such as painting it in your desirable colour.
 So create a checklist of all the important things you should do.
 For more safety, do everything on the checklist before you move in.
 The very first things you might want to do include: